Dealing with Structure Constraints in Evolutionary Pareto Set Learning: Experimental Studies

 \subsection{Optimal Set with Shared Components}

 To validate the ability of EPSL to learn the optimal solution set with shared components, we conduct experiments on three different engineering design problems.
-For the four bar truss design problem (RE21)~\cite{cheng1999generalized}, we learn the optimal solution sets with a shared length of different bars ($\vx_1$, $\vx_2$, $\vx_3$, $\vx_4$) as shown in Fig.~\ref{fig_results_re21_shared_component}.
-For the pressure vessel design problem (RE23)~\cite{kramer1994augmented}, we consider the optimal solution sets that share thickness of the shell ($\vx_1$), head of a pressure vessel ($\vx_2$), inner radius ($\vx_3$), or length of the cylindrical section ($\vx_4$) respectively as shown in Fig.~\ref{fig_results_re23_shared_component}.
-For the rocket injector design problem (RE37)~\cite{vaidyanathan2003cfd}, the solution set with shared hydrogen flow angle ($\vx_1$), hydrogen area ($\vx_2$), oxygen area ($\vx_3$), or oxidizer post tip thickness ($\vx_4$) is learned as shown in Fig.~\ref{fig_results_re37_shared_component}.The results clearly show that EPSL can successfully learn the solution sets with various shared component constraints.

-By sharing different components, each learned solution set has its own structure and is quite different from the others.
-For some applications, the solution sets with shared components might perform similarly to the unconstrained Pareto set, such as sharing the length of a specific bar for the four bar truss design (e.g., Fig.~\ref{fig_results_re21_shared_component}(d)).
-In other cases, the shared component might lead to degenerate or sometimes significantly worsen the performance.
-We believe these learned solution sets can provide valuable knowledge to support informative decision making.
-The decision-makers can now trade off the Pareto optimality with their desirable structure constraints.
+For the four bar truss design problem (RE21)~\cite{cheng1999generalized}, as shown in Fig.~\ref{fig_results_re21_shared_component}, we learn the optimal solution sets with a shared length of different bars ($\vx_1$, $\vx_2$, $\vx_3$, $\vx_4$) to minimize the structural volume ($f_1(\vx)$) and the joint displacement ($f_2(\vx)$).
+For the reinforced concrete beam design problem (RE22)~\cite{amir1989nonlinear}, as shown in Fig.~\ref{fig_results_re23_shared_component}, we consider the optimal solution sets that share the area of the reinforcement ($\vx_1$), the width of the beam ($\vx_2$), the depth of the beam ($\vx_3$) or both the width and depth of the beam ($\vx_2$ and $\vx_3$), respectively.
+The goal of RE22 is to minimize the total cost of concrete and reinforcing steel ($f_1(\vx)$) and total constraint violation ($f_2(\vx)$).
+By sharing different components, each learned solution set has its own structure.
+For some applications, the solution sets with shared components might perform in a similar way to the unconstrained Pareto set, such as sharing the length of a specific bar for the four bar truss design (e.g., Fig.~\ref{fig_results_re21_shared_component}(d)).
+In other cases, the shared component might degenerate or sometimes significantly worsen the performance.
+These learned solution sets can provide valuable knowledge to support informative decision making.